AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Detailed Comparison between AMEIR and Representative Methods

-Upon the behavior modeling, these methods either extract the last hidden state~\cite{hidasi2016session,kang2018self}, or employ pooling layer~\cite{tang2018personalized} and attention layer from target~\cite{zhou2018deep,zhou2019deep} to compress the sequential hidden states into a fixed-length representation, which are all comprised by stage 1 behavior modeling of AMER.
+On top of the behavior modeling, these methods either extract the last hidden state~\cite{hidasi2016session,kang2018self}, or employ pooling layer~\cite{tang2018personalized} and attention layer from target~\cite{zhou2018deep,zhou2019deep} to compress the sequential hidden states into a fixed-length representation, which are all comprised by the behavior modeling module of Stage~1 in AMEIR.